A Guide to Creating Compelling Snaps & Stories That Grow Your Brand

-Advertisers also have the option to include a swipe up feature to reveal more information, such as an article, longer video, website page, or app install CTA — just be sure to follow the required technical specifications for Snap Ads
+You can also include a swipe up feature to reveal more information, such as an article, longer video, website page, or app install CTA — just be sure to follow the required technical specifications for Snap Ads

-For the 2017 All-Star Game, NBA sponsored a Lens featuring high-profile players and raining confetti.
+For example, during the 2017 All-Star Game, the NBA sponsored a Lens featuring high-profile players and raining confetti.

 Discover is Snapchat’s network of media and brand partners who create custom content for the app.
 This includes both digital-first companies, such as Mic and Refinery29, and publishing institutions like the Wall Street Journal and National Geographic.
-Buzzfeed has boasted that 21% of the brand’s total traffic is generated from Snapchat, while Cosmopolitan’s Discover channel boasts 19 million views per month.
+Over 21% of Buzzfeed's total traffic is generated from Snapchat, while Cosmopolitan’s Discover channel boasts 19 million views per month.

 You can find the Discover channel by clicking on the dotted globe icon in the top right-hand corner of your Stories screen.
 You can also preview recent updates from Discover publishers and see updates from those publishers who you’ve subscribed to by scrolling past the section where you view Stories created by your friends.

-To subscribe to a Discover publisher, simply tap and hold the screen.
+To subscribe to a Discover publisher, simply tap and hold the tile of your choice.
 A subscribe confirmation box will appear.

-Snapchat has arguably changed the way major brands go about their marketing and advertising.
-Just look to Instagram whose CEO Kevin Systrom admitted that Snapchat deserves “all the credit” for the introduction of Instagram Stories.
-And just a few short years ago, not many people would have predicted a Super Bowl ad to be in the form of a vertical video.
+Snapchat has arguably changed the way major brands go about their marketing and advertising efforts.
 Ephemeral marketing, face filters, silly doodles on video, and other Snapchat-influenced visuals can be found in marketing campaigns for big brands, B2B companies, and the like.

 While the app’s features are still limited in comparison to that of other platforms, it’s a creative playground where content creators can test out new ideas and projects and find interesting ways to translate these for other platforms.
 And because it’s still in its infancy, it’s a lot easier to get noticed on the platform.
-A recent study found that when users view a brand’s Snapchat Story, they watch it in its entirety 88% of the time.
+In fact, a study found that when users view a brand’s Snapchat Story, they watch it in its entirety 88% of the time.
 That’s a significant break from accidentally clicking on banner ads, scrolling past ads, and skipping pre-roll video.

 Content Strategy @ HubSpot